MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-speech-model-how-to.md

 Then, select **View Dataset**.

-You can then view the name, description, language and status of the dataset plus the following properties:
+You can then view the name, description, language, and status of the dataset plus the following properties:

 **Number of lines**: indicates the number of lines successfully loaded out of the total number of lines in the file.
 If the entire file is loaded successfully the numbers will match (for example, 10 of 10 normalized).
 If the numbers don't match (for example, 7 of 10 normalized), this means that only some of the lines successfully loaded and the rest had errors.
 Common causes of errors are formatting issues with a line, such as not spacing a tab between each word in a pronunciation file.
 Reviewing the plain text and pronunciation data for training articles should be helpful in finding the issue.
 To troubleshoot the cause, review the error details, which are contained in the report.
 Select **View report** to view the error details regarding the lines that didn't load successfully (errorKind).
 This can also be viewed by selecting the **Report** tab.